yegor256/blog/_drafts/object.md

 > A library is essentially a set of functions that you can call, these days usually organized into classes

 Functions organized into classes?
-What kind of programming is that?
-Object-oriented?
-Martin, classes are **not** organizers of functions!
-Unfortunately, you're not alone, since it is a very common misconception of a class and an object in object-oriented programming.
+All due respect, but it is wrong.
+And it is a very common misconception of a class in object-oriented programming.
+Classes are not organizers of functions.
+And objects are not data structures.

 So, what is a "proper" object?
 Which one is not a proper one?
 What is the difference?
 Even though it is a very polemic subject, it is very important.